 - It contains information about the Potential acquisition candidates

-Important points that must be incorporated in the pitch book are-
+Important points that must be incorporated here are-

 - Key Management personnel

 - Must showcase the core competencies of the Investment Bank.

 - It should be concise – only detailing the important points